AdobeDocs/certification.en/help/certifications/aem/aem-forms-p-bedeveloper.md

 If you are an backend forms developer with 0-12 months of experience working with the AEM Platform, with 12 months experience using and configuring Adobe Cloud Manager, have at least 24 months experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks.

-This is the certification for YOU!

-Additionally, you should be comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and should be able to set up Adobe Experience Manager environments and infrastructure.
-Additionally, they should be familiar with the following technologies and environments:
+Additionally, are comfortable working in Adobe Managed Services and Adobe Experience Manager as a Cloud Service, and able to set up Adobe Experience Manager environments and infrastructure.
+If you are familiar with the following technologies and environments:

 * Cloud Manager
 * Adobe IO CLI